 A Regional CTF Coordinator will schedule a local assessment interview event when there are at least four candidates ready for assessment or you may elect to participate in one of the national assessment events.
 Two CTF Assessors who have not participated in your ToP training will be assigned to review your portfolio, your on-site observations, your client surveys, and conduct the two-hour assessment interview.

 The assessors will review your portfolio and survey results in advance to ensure that you meet the standards in each area of competence.
-The interview conversation will continue to assess your competence, to understand your capacity as a facilitator, and to provide you with opportunities to demonstrate your understanding of ToP methods and competencies.
+The interview conversation will continue to assess your skills in each competency, to understand your capacity to design and facilitate meetings, and to provide you with opportunities to demonstrate your understanding of ToP methods and competencies.
 The assessors will be looking for your understanding of how ToP methods work, what makes them work and your appreciation of their impact on individuals and groups.
 The assessors will determine if the CTF designation is to be awarded at that time, or deferred to a later time when there is more evidence of your mastery.

 Certification Fee